jakobyte1024/livehackingtalk-demo/walkthrough/9991_variatons.md

     * Kubernetes Lookaround

 * Talking (Mirna)
   * Thorsten connects Mirna's notebook
   * Recap slide
   * Tetragon slide

 * Live (Both)
   * On PROD stage
     * Mirna says, that Thorsten is going to start a attack on PROD
+    * Mirna starts showing the access logs
     * Thorsten starts Jenkins BruteForce
-    * Mirna shows the access logs, is aware of ongoing attack
+    * Mirna is aware of ongoing attack
+    * Mirna starts showing the conduit pods logs and tetragon logs (In splitted terminal panes)
     * Thorsten places tcpdump-sidecar
-    * Mirna observes failing container start (k9s or kubectl)
+    * Mirna gets failing container in one pane and Sigkill in the other
-    * Mirna shows Tetragon logs

 * Talking (Mirna)
   * Defend Recap